The Carbon Saints

 The petition arrived without a lawyer.

-It entered through the archive's public correction portal, a dull civic form normally used to report misspelled names on memorial plaques.
+It came through the archive's public correction portal, a dull civic form normally used to report misspelled names on memorial plaques.
 The requester field read:

 MATERIAL: NON-BIOLOGICAL